metaplatform/metajs/doc/TEMPLATE.md

 ### Scopes
 #### `$__with(key, defintion = {})`
-Processes rules defined by definition where `context` is set to specified current `context` value.
+Processes rules defined by binding where `context` is set to specified current `context` value.

 ```javascript
 var tpl = Meta.Tempate(target, {